rollerworks/search/Resources/doc/configuration.rst

                     namespace: RecordFilter

             fieldsets:
-                # Note: set_name must be unique for our application config
+                # Note: set_name must be unique for your application config
                 set_name:
                     fields:
                         # The fieldname must be unique per fieldset